samiksha49/Leave-Management-System/README.md

-# Project Title :

-Leave Management System
+# Leave Management System

-# Project Overview :
+## Project Overview

-The Leave Management System is a web-based application that helps organizations manage employee leave requests efficiently.
-Employees can apply for leave online, and administrators can review, approve, or reject requests.
-The system reduces paperwork and improves leave tracking.
+The Leave Management System is a web-based application designed to help students submit leave requests and enable faculty members or administrators to manage them efficiently.
+The system facilitates leave application, approval, rejection, and leave record management.

-# Problem Statement :
+## Problem Statement

-In many organizations, leave management is handled manually, which can lead to:

-1. Data redundancy
-2. Errors in leave records
-3. Delay in approval process
-4. Difficulty in tracking employee leave history
+Many educational institutions manage student leave requests through paper forms or manual records, which can lead to delays, misplaced applications, and difficulties in tracking leave history.
+A centralized leave management system is needed to efficiently manage and monitor student leave requests.

+## Project Objectives

-This system automates the leave management process and provides a centralized platform for managing leave requests.
+🔸 Provide a centralized platform for managing student leave requests.
+🔸 Allow students to apply for and track leave status.
+🔸 Enable faculty members/admins to approve or reject leave applications.
+🔸 Maintain accurate leave records and history.
+🔸 Reduce paperwork and manual processing.
+🔸 Improve communication between students and faculty regarding leave requests.